idaholab/moose/modules/doc/content/framework_development/git.md

 autoload -Uz compinit && compinit
 ```

-To add the git prompt functionality to your zsh shell, follow the bash shell instructions to download the `git_prompt.sh` file.
+To add the git prompt functionality to your zsh shell, follow the bash shell instructions to download the `git-prompt.sh` file.
 Add the same lines given for the bash shell to the end of your `~/.zshrc` file.

 ## Git Config